Ultramarine-spec/LR2Bench/README.md

 </p>

-Currently, we only provide the data samples without corresponding golden answers.
-If you wish to test the model's performance or obtain more information, please contact us at our email address: [chenjianghao2022@ia.ac.cn](mailto:chenjianghao2022@ia.ac.cn).
-We will soon provide an automated evaluation system on our [leaderboard website](https://huggingface.co/spaces/UltraRonin/LR2Bench).
+We only provide the data samples without corresponding golden answers.
+If you wish to test the model's performance or obtain more information, please refer to on our [Leaderboard website](https://huggingface.co/spaces/UltraRonin/LR2Bench).

 ## 💡 Generation